amuarte/kogama-lua-api/README.md

 ## 🚀 **Easy Method (Installer)**

 1. Download the latest release of the mod installer [here](https://github.com/Beckowl/KogamaModInstaller/releases/latest)
-2. Download the latest release of KogamaTools+LuaAPI [here](https://github.com/amuarte/kogama-lua-api/releases/latest)
+2. Download the latest release of KogamaLuaAPI [here](https://github.com/amuarte/kogama-lua-api/releases/latest)
 3. Open the installer and click the **"Browse"** button next to the `Mod Path` field
 4. Locate the downloaded ZIP file and select it. <mark>You do not need to extract the zip file.</mark>
 5. Select your game server and click **"Install"**
 6. Launch the game via the standalone client. <mark>The first launch may take 30 seconds to 2 minutes.
 Don't worry if it seems frozen.</mark>
-7. Join any game - the KogamaTools GUI with Lua support should appear after loading
+7. Join any game - the mod should load after the loading screen

 ---